19 Aug 2016

 For those wanting to explore old railway lines and get involved in preserving routes, then check out the Railway Ramblers.

 Rail Map Online and the track and station overlays are owned by M Bromley.
-Please contact us if you spot any bugs and errors, want to find out more about the maps, or would like to use the information contained in our map overlays.
+Please contact us if you spot any bugs and errors, or if you want to find out more about the maps.

 This website and the railway overlays are intended for personal use only.
 They remain the Copyright of Rail Map Online.

 Map Control.
 The map itself is controlled just like any other Google Map.
 Either use the mouse to drag the map around, and scroll wheel to zoom in & out, or use the map controls on the right side of the map.
-Different underlying map views are available from the Map button at top-right (i.e. satellite, street map or terrain map), as well as the ability to turn on geographical labels.
+Different underlying map views are available from the Map button at top-right (e.g. satellite, street map, terrain map, historical maps), as well as the ability to turn on geographical labels.

 Mouse Actions.
 Double-clicking on an area of the map zooms in.
 Right clicking on an area of the map places a Marker (a red symbol), which can also be dragged around to re-position.
 This is for you to mark a position or feature.
 Clicking on the Marker provides the position, or it can be viewed on the Tools Sidebar.